anikan314/anikan314.github.io/_pages/miscellaneous.md

 MD/PhD Admissions
 </a></h3>

-A compendium of thoughts, reflections, and resources for the MD/PhD application process.
+A compendium of thoughts, reflections, and resources on the MD/PhD application process.

 ---